-Soil gnats cn gather around seedlings when the soil is kept too wet or your grow area does not have enough air circulation.
+Soil gnats can gather around seedlings when the soil is kept too wet or your grow area does not have enough air circulation.

-Once they arrive, they are very difficult to eradicate.
+Once they arrive, they are challenging to eradicate.
 They usually are more a nuisance than a real threat to your seedlings.

 The time they can cause the most damage is when you are growing indoor greens like microgreens.
-It is very difficult to get a clean harvest and I have to either discard the lot or allow it some clean fresh outdoor air if at all possible.
+It is tough to get a clean harvest, and I have to either discard the lot or allow it some clean, fresh outdoor air if at all possible.